 - Medications and prescriptions

-- Seasickness medication is a must if a sometimes rolling, pitching boat makes you queasy.
-I can’t shake the experience of motion sickness tablets sending me to sleep for a good 3-5hrs when I was a kid and missing the journey.
-Therefore, I opt for keeping my face in the breeze, staring at the horizon and chewing on crystallized ginger as a natural alternative.
+- Seasickness medication – This is a must if a sometimes rolling, pitching boat makes you queasy.
+Beware, they might make you drowsy.
+I opt for keeping my face in the breeze, staring at the horizon and chewing on crystallized ginger as a natural alternative.

 - Dry bag for keeping your camera, phone and other water sensitive valuables dry, particularly during wet landings.